xd009642/xd-tts/slides/melgen.typ

   - So here we're going to avoid using Tensorflow or Torch
   - Why?
 Because it's more interesting (I hope)
   - It also lets us look at more of the Rust Ecosystem including runtimes which can run on more devices ]

 #slide[
+  == Tacotron2

+  - Sequence-to-sequence model, published 2018.
+  - No longer state of the art - but still very good
+]

+#slide[